kupababra/kupababra/README.md

 📚 Geek Wisdom

-"I'm not a parrot – keep your mouth off my words, and don’t steal 'ucho od śledzia'." - wb @czarnys
-"IRC warrior: ghost hunter of lost channels 😉👻🖥️" - wb @czarnys
 "True skill doesn’t need to be flashy to be effective." — C N 🥋👊🖥️
-"Coffee in hand, memories of infinite loops." ☕💻
 "Never go with the mainstream, choose your own path." – written by Idefix
 "Turn away from doubt, follow your vision, and see it through." - wb Idefix
-"Survived the darkness, now enjoy the light.
-Try not to break the server." - retired BOFH 🌑💡🖥️💀
-"🦹‍♂️ Thief, ever wonder why a stick has two ends? 🪵🤔" written by id3fix
-"Why AI, man?
-I ain’t pastin’ my own code, why not?" wb @id3fix

 👓 Geek Code

 GCS/J S/M O/U+L+BSD/C64+ M- V++ TV+ P-- L++ E- W-- N++(!)
 PGP+ !?